bmor2552/ClickFraud/README.md

 # Conclusion
-With the selected parameters you will see in the notebook with the final version of the model, I was able to get a score of 95.5 % AUC Score.
+With the selected parameters you will see in the notebook with the final version of the model, I was able to get a 95.5 % AUC Score.

 # Future Recommendations
-After reviewing the competition results closely, in the near future I would look deeper into the click_time series and see if I can extract more features from it.
+After reviewing the competition results closely, I would look deeper into the click_time series and see if I can extract more features from it.
 I would also look into trying a Neuro Net Model to see how it does with such a large and imbalanced dataset.
-Lastly, I would like to obtain more data that consisted of an increased amount of confirmed app downloads.
+Lastly, I would like to obtain more data.
 More data is always a good thing when it comes to teaching your model!

 # Repository Guide